By Eva Bell

 • Society has become impersonal and gadget oriented.
 Things are bar coded and people are numbered.
 ID cards, bank cards and credit cards give identity but do not encourage human interaction.
 Even a patient in hospital is identified by a number rather than a name.

 • A competitive world only permits survival of the fittest.
-This makes people selfish, self centred, secretive and suspicious.
+This makes people selfish, self-centered, secretive and suspicious.

 • Floating populations because of frequent transfers or rapid change of jobs leave no time for deep and lasting friendships.
 Loss of family, friends or familiar scenes create loneliness.